-All current executives in Canada participate in a non-contributory Defined Benefit Pension Plan ("Executive Pension Plan"), subject to Income Tax Act (ITA) limits, where the normal retirement age is set at age 65.
+Eligible executives in Canada participate in a non-contributory Defined Benefit Pension Plan ("Executive Pension Plan"), subject to ITA limits, where the normal retirement age is set at age 65.
 The annual benefit payable upon retirement is based on a range of 1.4% to 1.7% per year of service as an executive, of the final average earnings (base salary and STIP) prior to retirement (based on highest three consecutive years of annual earnings in the ten-year period preceding retirement).
 Upon death, reduced payments continue to the spouse, if applicable.
 Executives may elect to contribute to the plan to provide for ancillary benefits.
 For retirement prior to 65 years of age, the total benefit payable is reduced by 3% per year prior to age 65.
-Alternatively for retirement prior to age 65, the Board has the discretion to reduce the total benefit payable by 3% per year prior to age 60 if the member is at least age 55 and has ten years of service as a specified executive of North West at the time of retirement.
+Alternatively, for retirement prior to age 65, the Board has the discretion to reduce the total benefit payable by 3% per year prior to age 60 if the member is at least age 55 and has ten years of service as a specified executive of North West at the time of retirement.
+Benefits in excess of ITA limits for service in the Executive Pension Plan are provided by a separate non-registered pension plan called the "Excess Plan".